Simpson Thacher & Bartlett LLP - The Inside View

 Firm profile

-Established in 1884, Simpson Thacher is one of the world’s leading international law firms, with more than 1500 lawyers worldwide providing coordinated legal advice and transactional capability to clients around the globe.
-The firm is headquartered in New York City, and has offices in Beijing, Boston, Brussels, Hong Kong, Houston, London, Los Angeles, Luxembourg, Palo Alto, São Paulo, Tokyo and Washington, DC.
+Established in 1884, Simpson Thacher is one of the world’s leading international law firms, with more than 2000 lawyers worldwide providing coordinated legal advice and transactional capability to clients around the globe.
+The firm is headquartered in New York City, and has offices in the Bay Area, Beijing, Boston, Brussels, Hong Kong, Houston, London, Los Angeles, Luxembourg, São Paulo, Tokyo and Washington, DC.
 Our focus on client needs is the hallmark of our practice and we value excellence in client service in all respects.

 Recruitment

-Berkeley, Chicago, Columbia, Cornell, UC Davis, Duke, Georgetown, Harvard, Howard, Michigan, NYU, Northwestern, Stanford, Texas, UCLA, USC, Yale.
+Berkeley, Chicago, Columbia, Cornell, UC Davis, Duke, George Washington, Georgetown, Harvard, Howard, Michigan, NYU, Northwestern, Stanford, Texas, UCLA, USC, Yale.

 Recruitment outside OCIs:

-1L Summer Program, resume collects at various schools, regional job fairs
+resume collects at various schools, regional job fairs, and sponsored campus events

 Summer associate profile: